Blistered Shishito Peppers

 Instructions

-• Mix the mayo, lemon juice, garlic powder and cayenne pepper together in a small dish.
+• Make the dipping sauce: Mix the mayo, lemon juice, garlic powder and cayenne pepper together in a small dish.
 Season to taste.
 If making in advance, cover the bowl and store in the refrigerator for up to 2 days.

-• Poke each pepper once with a fork.
-This step is optional, but it cuts back on the danger of popping peppers in the skillet.
+• While you wait for the oil to heat up, rinse the peppers under running water, then pat them dry with paper toweling.
+Poke each pepper once with the tines of a fork.
+This cuts back on the danger of popping peppers in the skillet.

 • Set the peppers on a plate.
 Sprinkle with flakey sea salt and a squeeze of lemon.
 Serve immediately with the dipping sauce.